 Are you looking to travel deeper on your next Italy trip??
 Visit Vicopisano-an unmissable Tuscan village located 45 minutes from Florence.
 Surrounded by a landscape of pine-covered hills and olive groves, Vicopisano is situated on Monte Pisano between the cities of Pisa and Lucca.
-This Tuscan village is the perfect base if you are looking to travel off the beaten path i.e. beyond the famous guidebook recommendations!
+This Tuscan village is the perfect base if you are looking to travel beyond the guidebook recommendations!
+Vicopisano is also home to Marie and Lorenzo from Authentic Tuscany.
+Owners of the gorgeous 11th century apartment Casa Colomba, the two have made a collaborative post on their village Vicopisano -an unmissable Tuscan village!!

 Vicopisano-an Unmissable Tuscan Village